EpistasisLab/tpot/README.md

 results = exported_pipeline.predict(testing_features)
 ```

+Check the documentation for [more examples and tutorials](http://rhiever.github.io/tpot/examples/MNIST_Example/).

 ## Contributing to TPOT

 We welcome you to [check the existing issues](https://github.com/rhiever/tpot/issues/) for bugs or enhancements to work on.
 If you have an idea for an extension to TPOT, please [file a new issue](https://github.com/rhiever/tpot/issues/new) so we can discuss it.